-The ASRC was develop the the specific goal to provide much needed search and rescue resources to an area where none existed and to organize those resources under a common organizational structure, training standards, and performance requirements.
-This set the standard in the region for search and rescue resources and brought to light, the need for organized assets that governmental authorities could count on.
+The ASRC was developed with the specific goal to provide much The first and major goal of this strategic plan is to revisit our needed search and rescue resources to an area where none existed organizational structure, return to team-centered management, and and to organize those resources under a common organizational define the value of the ASRC to each of its unique member teams.
+To structure, training standards, and performance requirements.
+This set do this we will: the standard in the region for search and rescue resources and brought to light, the need for organized assets that governmental authorities could count on.
 As a result, the awareness of search and rescue resources increased, especially as the ASRC participated in mission after mission.
-Simultaneously the ASRC continued to grow and accept new member teams and further the state of search and rescue in the region.
+Simultaneously the ASRC continued to grow and accept new member teams and further the state of search and rescue in the region, providing service as an operational entity and functioning as a multi-agency coordination organization among the member-teams. .
 At the same time, search and rescue teams, not part of the ASRC also continued to develop and group, and at time borrowing the methods and standards that the ASRC utilized.

-While search and rescue resources in the mid-Atlantic region continued to grow and develop, responsible authorities became accustomed to calling on individual teams within their state for help.
-The desire of responsible authorities for a multi-state, multi-team organization waned.
+While search and rescue resources in the mid-Atlantic region continued to grow and develop, responsible authorities became accustomed to calling on individual teams within their area of operations instead of thinking of the entire conference as a response This client environment suggests that the ASRC should emphasize its role and capability of providing a form of multi-agency coordination and a unifying service organization to its member teams.